-This guide introduces the terminology and processes around adding content - whether interactive activities or static resources - to Moodle in order to create a well-organised and rich learning environment for students.
+This guide introduces the terminology and processes around adding content to Moodle.
+This will help you to create a well-organised and rich learning environment for students.

 You must turn on editing in order to add content.

-'Resources' are generally static items that a teacher wants the students to read or watch, such as a file, image or link.
-The links below are some of the more commonly used examples - we also cover the use of these in the introduction to Moodle training course.
+Resources are generally static items for students to read or watch, such as a file, image or link.
+The links below are some of the more commonly used examples.
+We also cover the use of these in the introduction to Moodle training course.

 Labels, pages and books